jenessachap/Aiven-Kafka-Socks/README.md

 <p> Kafka Socks is an easy-to-use and lightweight framework that combines Kafka consumer functionality with WebSockets to pipe the Kafka messages directly to the frontend client, in realtime.</p>

 <h2> To get started</h2>
-1. Create a new Service in the Aiven Console, and choose Kafka as the service type. https://console.aiven.io/
+1. Create a new Service in the Aiven Console, and choose Kafka as the service type. https://console.aiven.io/ <br>
-2. Select the options for the desired cloud provider, region, service plan, and service name.
+2. Select the options for the desired cloud provider, region, service plan, and service name.<br>
 3. Once the service is being created you will see the status set to "rebuilding".
-Once that status changes to "Running" the service is ready to use.
+Once that status changes to "Running" the service is ready to use. <br>
 4. From the Overview tab, download the three authentication files and place them in the project directory.
-You will use these files for easy fast setup.
+You will use these files for easy fast setup.<br>
-5. Install the dependencies
+5. Install the dependencies <br>

 `npm install kafka-socks express kafkajs socket.io`

 Require them in as well
 ``` javascript